Ruby

 2. Read the first four sections of the Ruby - File I/0 from TutorialsPoint on puts, gets, putc, and print.

-3. Read this article from Ruby Guides which describes the differences between puts, print and p.
+3. Read this Ruby guides article describing the differences between puts, print and p.

 Knowledge check